Meghna Bridge: History

-Meghna Bridge was built with the financial help from the Government of Japan.
-It was constructed by the Nippon Koei Co.
+Meghna Bridge was built with the financial help from the government of Japan.
+It was constructed by Nippon Koei Co.
 Ltd., (an independent engineering consulting firm in Japan that has been involved in projects in more than 80 countries).
-The bridge was opened on February 1, 1991.Meghna Bridge is the single largest project with Japanese assistance in the world.
+The bridge was opened on February 1, 1991.
+Meghna Bridge is the single largest project with Japanese assistance in the world.

 In 2005, the bridge underwent extensive repair because the expansion joints of the bridge were damaged due to the lack of appropriate maintenance.
-In 2012-13, the bridge underwent even more extensive repair because the expansion joints of the bridge were damaged due to the lack of appropriate maintenance.
+In 2012–13, the bridge underwent even more extensive repair because the expansion joints of the bridge were damaged due to the lack of appropriate maintenance.
 Also piers were protected from scour at river bed.

 Architecture

 Meghna Bridge is a cantilever and girder bridge.
 It is 930 m in length with dual carriageway and 9.2 m in width.
 The bridge has thirteen spans.
 Two among the individual spans are of 24.25 m in length each, one is of 48.3 m in length, nine spans are of 87 m in length each and the length of the rest is 18.2 m.
 The carriage way of the bridge is 7.2 m.
 The foundations are supported on RCC caissons and piles.
 Piled foundation of abutments are buried.
 RCC caissons which are used as foundation under the piers are also buried.
 Both abutments and the piers of the bridge are RCC solid type.
 The piers of the bridge are hexagonal.
 Each pier is of 11 m in length and 3.2 m in width.

 The wing walls of the bridge are of RCC and are fixed with abutments and have no weep holes.
 Railing type of the bridge is of R.C.C post and steel rail.
 The bridge has 0.80 m wide sidewalk at both sides.
 Meghna Bridge also has infrastructure of drainage.